 1. What did you discover?
 Discuss your project’s significant findings and accomplishments.

-We discovered that rpsU2 involves complex regulation involving bS21-2 and other unknown mechanisms.
-Initially, our goal was to determine which upstream region of the rpsU2 gene could be responding to the protein that is encoded for by rpsU2, to expand upon initial research that found there was 25-fold more transcript produced in cells lacking bS21-2.
-When the β-galactosidase assay was completed, there was only about a 30% increase in protein activity in the deletion cells.
-Due to this unexpected result, we were unable to determine the region that could be responding to the protein.
+We discovered that rpsU2 is regulated in a complex manner that involves its own gene product, bS21-2.
+Initially, our goal was to determine which upstream region (the promoter or 5 UTR) of the rpsU2 gene could be responding to bS21-2, to expand upon initial research that found there was 25-fold more rpsU2 mRNA produced in cells lacking bS21-2.
+However, using an approach that fused upstream regulatory regions to the β-galactosidase reporter gene, we only about a 30% increase in protein activity in the cells lacking bS21-2.
+Given the relatively small difference in activity in cells with or without bS21-2, we were unable to determine the regulatory region that could be responding to the protein.
 We subsequently considered that protein activity may not be an accurate measure of transcript abundance in this model, and instead isolated RNA to assess rpsU2 transcripts more directly.
 We then performed real-time PCR to compare the strains that we constructed to the samples that were used in previous study, which did not contain the lacZ fusion.
-Again, the result was not as expected.
-We were expecting that the strain with both components of rpsu2 (promoter and 5’ UTR) with lacZ would behave similarly to the previous data, but it did not.
-As previously stated, the previous data showed a 25-fold increase in transcript abundance between the LVS with rpsu2 and with rpsu2 deleted.
-When we completed the RT-PCR there was only about a 7-fold increase.
-This could be a few reasons.
-For the strains that we constructed, the regulatory sequence was taken and engineered with the gene fusion of lacZ to another part of the chromosomes.
+We were expecting that, in cells with both components of the rpsu2 regulatory region (promoter and 5 UTR) fused to lacZ , the amount of lacZ mRNA would mimic the amount of rpsU2 mRNA in wild-type cells.
+In wild-type cells, it was found that there is a 25-fold increase in rpsU2 mRNA between cells with bS21-2 and cells without bS21-2.
+When we completed the RT-PCR, the results differed from our expectations, as we found only about a 7-fold increase.
+There are several possible explanations for this discrepancy.
+For the strains that we constructed, the rpsU2 regulatory sequences were copied and engineered with the gene fusion of lacZ in another part of the chromosome.
 It can be difficult to find the bounds of upstream regulatory sequences, and this engineered strain could be missing some key components.
-The old strains that we are validating have the sequences in the native context, and therefore have all the necessary components.
-Another reason could be that in the engineered strains, there are two promoter regions where the protein bS21-2 could be responding, while in the native context there is only one.
+The original data we are validating have the sequences in the native context, and therefore have all the necessary components.
+Another reason could be that, because of the replicated rpsU2 regulatory regions in the engineered strains, there are two rpsU2 promoter regions on the chromosome where the protein bS21-2 could be acting, while in the native context there is only one.
 This could be a reasonable explanation as the transcript abundance found in the native context was 16-fold, and in the engineered strains was 7-fold.
 The difference is about half, consistent with the hypothesis that bS21-2 is split between two loci.
 We accomplished some major milestones in lab this semester, such as making plasmids, completing β-galactosidase assays, isolating RNA, and real-time PCR.
 We found limitations in the use of reporter fusion strains which will help improve the design of future experiments for the Ramsey lab.

 2. Comment on additional outcomes not directly associated with the project’s objectives (e.g., partnerships formed, additional funding support gained, presentations)